hitoshura25/gemini-workflow-bridge-mcp/README.md

 ## Usage Examples

 ### How It Works: Automatic Context Reuse

-**NEW in v2.0.0**: All tools now automatically manage codebase context with session-level caching!
-No manual context ID tracking needed.

 **Key Features:**
 - ✅ **Automatic Context Loading**: First tool call automatically loads and analyzes your codebase